zsomborCzaban/Code_of_Advent/README.md

 Each Day module has a SolutionPlan.md that can give you a good overview of the solution.

 Each Day module tries to follow Clean Architecture.
-I'm using these tasks to practice and get used to following Clean Architecture even tough the size of the code would necessarily demand it.
+I'm using these tasks to practice and get used to following Clean Architecture even tough the size of the code would not necessarily demand it.

 Have fun browsing around, and feel free to reach out to me if you have any questions! ^^